dotnet/csharplang/proposals/collection-literals.md

 The allowance for extension methods means that collection literal support can be added to a existing API which does not already directly support this.

-The `Construct` method is used for construction of the collection even if the type is *collection initializer* type.
+The `Construct` method is used for construction of the collection even if the type supports *collection initializers*.
 _This means an extension method could be added that would silently change how collection literals for an existing collection initializer type are constructed in the program._

 Through the use of the [`init`](#init-methods) modifier, existing APIs can directly support collection literals in a manner that allows for no-overhead production of the data the final collection will store.